Don’t get me wrong, the human body is amazing. Endlessly, staggeringly, wonderfully amazing.

 Since our brains became bigger, our jaws became smaller to make space.

-For a lot of us, the only place for these teeth who still insist on turning up to the jaw party is to impact into the gums, often requiring a painful extraction, a lot of ibuprofen and a few weeks of eating nothing but soup and ice cream.
+For a lot of us, the only place for the wisdom teeth to grow is into the gums, often requiring a painful extraction, a lot of ibuprofen, and a few weeks of eating nothing but soup and ice cream.

 A Multi-tasking Throat.